jackrugile/lost-without-you-ld41/NOTES.md

   - no spatial hash on cube collisions?
 - fix flickery scaling issues on meters
 - use delta time for movement
+- possible add ring back as LIFE meter and dash mark as TIME meter?

 # SOUNDS